hexfellow/canopen_402_control_tutorial/README.md

 Now the motor is moving at 20000, as you can see in picture 8.
 I also deliberately screenshot the timing when the motor's encoder overflows due to completing a full rotation, because this motor is meant not to rotate more than a whole rotation.
 Therefore it's configured to overflow when it completes a full rotation.

 ![8](./images/8.png)

+### Extra reading

+In this tutorial, we use SDO to write everything.
+This is not efficient, the correct way is to use RPDO.
+We will not cover it here as this is just a very quick tutorial to get your motor start rotating.
+There are countless canopen tutorials, youtube videos out there.
+Please use the search engine.